wp-plugins/kk-star-ratings/readme.txt

 == Changelog ==

+= 2.1 =
+* Fix: Google rich snippets is now stable and safe to use.
+* Fix: Grammers in admin settings.
+* Update: Control whether to allow users to rate in archives or not.
+* Update: Reordered directory tree structure.
+* Added: Useful hooks and filters for advanced developers.

 = 2.0 =
 * Update: Re-coded the plugin from the ground up, adding rich settings page and more features.